Voaks/dConvert/README.md

-# Discord File Conversion Bot
+# dConvert - Discord File Conversion Bot

 A small Discord slash-command bot that converts uploaded files with the CloudConvert API.